-If you were to ask the average person what a common cause of medical errors was in Canadian hospitals, chances are they might suggest lack of sleep for medical staff.
-After all, the conception of a resident doctor in particular, working long hours and suffering from fatigue, is engrained in the popular imagination from movies, TV shows, newspaper, and magazine articles.
+If you were to ask the average person what a common cause of medical errors was in Canadian hospitals, chances are they might suggest a lack of sleep for medical staff.
+After all, the conception of a resident doctor, in particular, working long hours and suffering from fatigue, is engrained in the popular imagination from movies, TV shows, newspapers, and magazine articles.

 It is emerging that the real picture is not so simple.
 Of course, not getting adequate sleep contributes to a reduced ability to concentrate at any job, however, there may be another reason for medical errors: patient handover.